olgarozhdestvina/Sorting-Algorithms/README.md

 1. A simple comparison-based sort (Insertion Sort)
 2. An efficient comparison-based sort (Quicksort and Heap Sort)
-3. A non-comparison sort (Radix Sort and Counting Sort)
+3. A non-comparison sort (Counting Sort)
 4. A hybrid sort (IntroSort)

 An introduction to the above algorithms as well as an analysis of their implementation and benchmarking are concluded in a report.